Long Awaited Update

-Before dismantling a long-standing system, Dallas should test the open market.
+The City should also test the open market.
 Issue a pilot RFP.
 Let private haulers compete.
-Compare real costs, real safety plans, and real operational models.
-That is how responsible governments evaluate alternatives.
+Compare real costs, safety plans, equipment, staffing, and service models.
+A permanent service change should be backed by public evidence, not internal judgment alone.

 KEEP ALLEY TRASH